jaymoz/ft_irc/README.md

 ## Project description
-This project is about creating your own IRC server, fully compatible with an official client.
+This project is about creating your an IRC server, fully compatible with an official client such as XChat and Adium.

 clone this repo and change directory to ft_irc:
 ```html